tye50/MotorLab/README.md

 If we want to code a control law in which speed to the motor is proportional to error, we will need a couple of variables: *setpoint* (set this to any number, e.g. `60.0`), *measurement* (find the average of the left and right motors' distances), and *error* (use the formula above to calculate error).

-The last variable we will need is the value that we are going to multiply error by (this is what being proportional to error means -- being a multiple of it).
+The last variable we will need is the value that we are going to multiply error by (this is what being proportional to error means -- being a multiple of its value).
 Create a variable for this number called *kP* (set it to `1` for now).

 Lastly, calculate the value to feed to the motors using *kP* and *error* and set the motors to that value.